What does really matter in image goal navigation?: Can we learn goal-perception with actions?

 \subsection{Architecture design choices}

 At the heart of the problem is the sub task of learning to compare images $\mathbf{o}_t$ and $\mathbf{g}$ to infer directional information related to relative pose estimation.
 In the classical \textit{ImageNav} task, goal images can be taken from any position and do not necessarily show a semantically meaningful object.
 Given the possible absence of semantic cues, which would have allowed to compare images on a global level, we conjecture that successful comparison requires the computation of some form of correspondence between local parts of the respective images.
-While pose estimation methods based on local feature matching perform this explicitly \cite{R2D2_2019,SuperGlue2020}, recent work have shown that this kind of correspondence can emerge implicitly from large-scale training without explicit supervision of matches, \eg in \textit{CroCo} \cite{CroCo2022} for pairwise problems or \textit{DUSt3R} \cite{wang2024dust3r} involving multiple images and addressing SfM tasks.
+While pose estimation methods based on local feature matching perform this explicitly \cite{R2D2_2019,SuperGlue2020}, recent work have shown that this kind of correspondence can emerge implicitly from large-scale training without explicit supervision of matches, \eg in \textit{CroCo} \cite{CroCo2022} or \textit{DUSt3R} \cite{wang2024dust3r}.

 In the context of robotics and navigation, the question arises whether it is possible to go a step further, and forgo pose-related losses completely, training image comparisons end-to-end together with the navigation agent from RL alone.
 This has been the promise of works like \textit{FGPrompt} \cite{sun2024fgprompt} and \textit{OVRL-v2} \cite{yadav2023ovrlv2}, and we will analyze this in-depth.